abnaceur/MoviesHub/README.md

 ## Description of the project :

-HYPERTUBE is a plateform for video streaming
+HYPERTUBE is a plateform for video streaming.

 ## Team
  --